What is Eye Lift Surgery?

 - Current medications and supplements

-They will also assess the positioning of the brow and cheek during an upper and lower blepharoplasty, respectively.
+They will also assess the positioning of your brow and cheek during an upper and lower blepharoplasty, respectively.
 These features influence the upper and lower eyelids, so it’s common to consider them during any procedure involving the eyes or the area around the eyes.

 - Front view